garyfleming/lets-begin/lets-begin.md

 ![fit original](images/cynefin-experiments.jpg)

 ^ You figure out these solutions by trying lots of safe-to-fail probes.
 Experiments.
-You go and do mini-versions and evaluate them against heuristics that guide you
+You go and do mini-experiments and evaluate them against heuristics that guide you
 ^ ZOOM AND ENHANCE

 ---